gzapodea/NETCONF/README.md

  - get_netconf_info.py - module to be used with netconf_info.py
  - netconf_info.py - sample code that will use the same function - get_netconf_info.py, to access both CSRs and 3850s
     - change the device access info in the file netconf_init.py
+ - get_netconf_9300_info.py - the code will find out:
+    - Internal switch temperature
+    - outdoor temperature for the location of the switch
+    - interfaces that are operational state "up"
+    - post the above information on twitter
+    - IP addresses (if configured) for the "up" interfaces

 Device access: